 Why are my sourdough biscuits flat?

-Most likely it is the result of old baking powder and/or baking soda.
-If these ingredients are not fresh, then they may not rise the dough as much or at all.
+Flat biscuits are often the result of old baking powder and/or baking soda.
+If these ingredients are not fresh, then they may not provide a good rise.
+Biscuits can also be flat if the dough is overworked or the oven is not hot enough.

-How do you make the sourdough flavor stronger?
+How do you achieve a stronger sourdough flavor?

 To add more of that delicious sourdough tang, ferment the dough longer.
 Making a quick biscuit will only give you a slightly sour flavor, while long fermenting the grains (12-24 hours) in a warm spot gives the wild yeast time to ferment the flour and develop that flavor.